mirellacodes/todo-react/todo/README.md

 ## React, CRUD, Styled Components.

-I decided to cement my knowledge on CRUD, React and Styled Components.
+This project is to cement my knowledge on CRUD, React and Styled Components.

 ## How to run in your dev environment